gollgot/MOB1-Books-Cordova/README.md

 *Be carefull, to install a "unofficial" you mustsetting up your device : Settings -> Security and lock screen -> Allow to installation from unknown sources*

 ### Plugins used
-With cordova, you can find on the internet many plugins and install them easely.
+With cordova, you can find on the internet many plugins and install them easily.
 You have a "plugins" directory on your project directory.
-Here is all the plugins I installed :
+Here is all the plugins used :

 - **Cordova Browser-Sync Plugin :** This is a simple plugin to have a sync refresh on our browser / android virtual device when we save our code or refresh the page.
 Follow this [GIT repo](https://github.com/nparashuram/cordova-plugin-browsersync) to see complete description and specific commands.

+- **Cordova Sqlite Storage :** This is a plugin to use Sqlite database in the project.
+I use it to store all the books, and the settings.
+You can follow this [Git repo](https://github.com/litehelpers/Cordova-sqlite-storage) to have more detail about the plugin.

+- **Phonegap Barcode Scanner :** This is a very easy to use plugin which will enable you to use the camera and scan barcode to find the isbn number of books.
+You can follow this [Git repo](https://github.com/phonegap/phonegap-plugin-barcodescanner) to have more detail about the plugin.